Which Airlines Still Offer First Class from Australia?

 Emirates First Class on the Airbus A380.
 Photo: Emirates.

-First Class has been in decline for the past decade.
-Even before COVID-19, many airlines were choosing not to install First Class on their new planes, instead opting for ultra-luxe Business Class seats (like Qatar Airways’ popular Qsuite).
+First Class has been in steady decline for the past decade.
+Many airlines are choosing not to install First Class on their new planes, instead opting for ultra-luxurious Business Class seats.
+Cathay Pacific joined this trend recently, replacing its Boeing 777 First Class cabins with new Aria Business Class seats.

-The pandemic sadly accelerated this decline as many airlines retired their older, larger aircraft such as Boeing 747s which were fitted with First Class cabins.
-Many airlines also say that demand for First Class seats passengers from fare-paying passengers has reduced over time.
+The COVID-19 pandemic also sadly accelerated this decline.
+Many airlines retired their older, larger aircraft, such as Boeing 747s which were traditionally fitted with First Class cabins.

 That doesn’t leave many options for people who are prepared to spend good money (or points!) for an ultra-premium flying experience.
 But there are some exceptions to this trend!